SS-GEN: A Social Story Generation Framework with Large Language Models: Assessment of Social Story

-This section presents an overview of the constructed SS-Bench dataset through the \textsc{StarSow}.
-We selected the engine GPT-4\footnote{We accessed GPT-4 (\texttt{GPT-4o}) via the OpenAI API: \url{https://openai.com/api/}.
-The query parameters are described in Appendix~\ref{sec:query-api}.} as the data synthesizer based on the quality analysis in Section~\ref{sec:quality}.
+This section provides an overview of the Social Story dataset created using \textsc{StarSow}.
+We select the engine \texttt{GPT-4o}\footnote{OpenAI API: \url{https://openai.com/api/}.
+Query parameters are detailed in the supplementary.} as the data synthesizer based on the quality analysis below.